-The central part of the insurance services is the real estate which is located in Bahrain.
-Therefore, the insurance services do not meet the conditions to qualify as an export of services.
+However, the central part of the insurance services is the real estate property which is located in Bahrain.
+Therefore, the insurance services do not meet the conditions to qualify as export of services.

 In addition, this person (residing in the UK) owns a car in Bahrain that he uses when visiting.
-This car is insured with the same Bahrain based insurance company and also needs annual maintenance.
+This car is insured with the same Bahrain based insurance company and also needs an annual maintenance service.

-As the central part of, respectively, the insurance services and the annual maintenance is a tangible good which is located in Bahrain at the time the services are performed, the services of insurance and maintenance do not meet the conditions to qualify as exports of services.
+As the central part of, respectively, the insurance services and the annual maintenance services is a tangible good which is located in Bahrain at the time the services are performed, the services of respectively insurance and maintenance do not meet the conditions to qualify as export of services.